fhiso/legacy-format/serialisation.md

 ambiguity into the grammar.
 In practice it is not anticipated that the ambiguity will cause implementers difficulties and many current products appear to allow unescaped "at" signs in the manner proposed here.
 {/}

-The `Line` production contains a second ambiguity: when there are multiple *characters* of *whitespace* following the *tag* on a *line* whose *payload* is a *string*, the second and subsequent *whitespace* *characters* can be parsed by the `S` production or the `String` production.
-Applications *must* resolve this ambiguity by matching the `S` production to the shortest possible non-empty sequence of *whitespace* so that any additional *whitespace* is considered to be part of the *payload*.

-{.note ...} This ambiguity is inherited from GEDCOM, and Appendix&nbsp;A of [GEDCOM 5.5.1] warns that some applications look for the first non-space *character* as the start of the *payload*.
-There is no explicit statement that such applications are non-compliant, and this has left some doubt as to whether or not this behaviour permitted.
-In ELF this is explicitly not allowed.

-This ambiguity is most problematic on `CONC` *lines* where it can result in unwanted *whitespace* being inserted in the middle of a word, or necessary *whitespace* being lost between words; it can also cause problems with any *payload* which has leading *whitespace* which needs to be preserved.
-To avoid this, using the `CONC` mechanism to split the *payload* next to *whitespace* is *not recommended*, and the *Unicode escape* mechanism in {§unicode-escape} provides a means of preventing important leading *whitespace* from being lost.
-These allow ELF applications to avoid depending on this undefined behaviour.
-{/}

 ### Assembling structures                                    {#tagged-structs}